rahmate2003/OAUTH20-MONGO-REDIS-SENDGRID-API/README.md

 # API Documentation

 This API provides user authentication functionality, including registration, login, and Google OAuth2 authentication.

-The following technologies are used:
+## Technologies Used

 - **OAuth2** for Google authentication
 - **JWT (JSON Web Tokens)** for token-based authentication
 - **bcrypt** for hashing passwords
 - **Redis** for OTP and token storage
 - **MongoDB** for user data storage
+- **Sendgrid** for Email OTP SMTP
 - **Passport** for handling Google OAuth2 and JWT authentication

 ## Routes